toralf/torutils/README.md

 3. ignore the connection attempt if there are already 9 established connections to the Tor port
 4. accept the connection attempt to the Tor port

-¹ for IPv4 the "source" is a regular ip, for IPv6 the corresponding /80 CIDR block
+¹ for IPv4 the "source" is a regular ip, for an IPv6 address its /80 block

-² the value is derived from ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)
+² the value is derived from [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)

-Basically just these rules were be implemented, for ipv4 [here](./ipv4-rules.sh#L56), the rest of the script deals with all the stuff around that.
+Basically just these rules were be implemented, for IPv4 [here](./ipv4-rules.sh#L56), the rest of the script deals with all the stuff around that.

 ### Installation

-If the parsing of the Tor and/or of the SSH config fails then:
+If the parsing of the Tor config and/or of the SSH config fails then:

 1. define the local running relay/s explicitly at the command line after the keyword `start`, e.g.: